 In the second module, The Relationship Between Homework and Rehearsal, students apply the techniques learnt in the first module to a script.
 Through partnered scene work, participants learn what homework is required when approaching a script, and processes they can apply to make the most effective use of rehearsals.

-This course is applicable for actors of all experience levels.
+This class is applicable for actors of all experience levels.
 Those new to acting will gain insight and technical ability, whilst seasoned professionals will learn ways to dramatically deepen their work.
-Successful completion of the Foundation course also allows students to enroll in The Studio’s ongoing Scene Study classes.
+Successful completion of the Foundation class also allows students to enroll in The Studio’s ongoing Scene Study classes.

 CONTACT HOURS AND DATES